Conditioned Stimulus Definition: Conditioned vs. Unconditioned Stimulus

 Once experimental extinction occurs, Pavlov's research suggests it is not entirely wiped from the mind.
 The dogs would again reinstate their conditioned responses by reintroducing the original conditioning of tones and then food.
 This process is known as spontaneous recovery.

 In addition to stimulus generalization, it's also possible to discriminate between various stimuli.
-Stimulus discrimination involves separating similar stimuli to may otherwise elicit similar responses.
-So for example, if you are always the one to feed your dog, they may associate you with feeding time and begin to salivate or bark excitedly.
-But if your partner suddenly starts feeding your dogs, they may not have the same initial reaction (until they become conditioned.)
+Stimulus discrimination involves separating similar stimuli that may otherwise elicit similar responses.
+So, for example, if you are always the one to feed your dog, they may associate you with feeding time and begin to salivate or bark excitedly.
+But if your partner suddenly starts feeding your dogs, they may not have the same initial reaction (until they become conditioned).

-That being said, over time a conditioned stimulus can condition another stimulus.
+That being said, over time, a conditioned stimulus can condition another stimulus.
 This process is known as second-order or higher-order conditioning.
 For example, if a dog hears a can opener before he is fed, the sound would be the original conditioned stimulus.
-If the owner must take the can opener out of a cabinet before using it, the dog may eventually associate the owner going to a cabinet with being fed.
+If the owner must take the can opener out of a cabinet before using it, the dog may eventually associate the owner opening the cabinet with being fed.
 Second-order conditioning is often the highest level of conditioning that can be achieved.
 Trying to use more than two conditioning levels could prove difficult or ineffective.

 Dogs aren't the only ones who learn from conditioning.
 Conditioned stimuli are consistently present in many individuals' everyday lives.
 By understanding the conditioned stimulus definition, you may better understand how stimuli shape your thought patterns and behaviors.